-The taller, or workshop, will be a series of painting workshops which can be offered in person or virtually.
+The taller, or workshop, will be a series of free painting workshops which can be offered in person.
 The workshops include both art history and exploration of different techniques.
-Explore diverse painting styles, and learn to paint from home!
+Explore diverse painting styles!

 No experience is required, classes are open to students over the age of 14, at all skill levels.
-Paint, ink, and colored pencils can be used, and a suggested materials list will be provided.
+All materials provided!

 Miguel Angel Santana was born in Monterrey, Nuevo Leon, Mexico in 1973.
 From an early age he showed an interest in drawing, attending his first workshop at the age of 6.
 Miguel has participated in a variety of painting contests in which he achieved recognition at both local and state levels in his native Mexico.